VladimirAlexiev/soml/owl2soml/README.md

 you may not care for the `vocab_prefix` shortening described above.

 Eg FIBO consists of about 226 ontologies; the [eg/fibo-FND.ttl](eg/fibo-FND.ttl) subset consists of 55 ontologies.
-We don't want the first encountered ontology and its prefix to be treated specially, because they are not.
+We don't want the first encountered ontology and its prefix to be treated specially, because they are not special in any way.

 Please note that the platform has default values (see [Special Prefixes](http://platform.ontotext.com/soml/preamble.html#special-prefixes)) as shown below, in order to make it easier to write small examples.
-This `vocan_iri` is not likely to appear in real ontologies, so it won't hurt.
+This `vocab_iri` is not likely to appear in real ontologies, so it won't hurt.

 ```
 specialPrefixes: